Making Process Improvement Work

 have experience in conducting workshops for companies in the U.S.,

-U.K., Switzerland, Canada, India, Germany, France, Czech Republic,
+U.K., China, Switzerland, Canada, India, Germany, France, Czech Republic,

 Singapore and Japan.
-We are authorized SEI appraisal leaders and
+We are certified CMMI appraisal leaders and

 provide consulting services that enable you to operate your